Ella A. Boole

-Ella Alexander Boole (July 26, 1858 – March 13, 1952) was an American temperance leader and social reformer.
-She served as president of the World's Woman's Christian Temperance Union (WCTU) from 1931 to 1947, after serving as president of the United States' national WCTU.
+Ella Alexander Boole (July 26, 1858 – March 13, 1952) was an American temperance movement leader and social reformer.
+She served as president of the World's Woman's Christian Temperance Union (WCTU) from 1931 to 1947, after serving as president of the National WCTU in the U.S.

 Biography

-She was born as Ella Alexander on July 26, 1858, in Van Wert, Ohio.
-Boole's father was a prominent lawyer, who edited a free soil newspaper and supported reforms during Reconstruction following the Civil War.
+Ella Alexander was born on July 26, 1858, in Van Wert, Ohio.
+Her father was a prominent lawyer, who edited a free soil newspaper and supported reforms during Reconstruction following the Civil War.
 She attended public schools in Van Wert, then the College of Wooster where she studied classics.
 She had an aptitude for natural science and developed skills in public speaking.
 She received an A.B. degree (1878), followed by an A.M. degree (1881).

 She married Reverend William H. Boole of the Willet Street Methodist Church on July 3, 1883.
 Her husband died in 1896 and she became a deaconess in his church.